osrf/gazebo_tutorials/inertia/tutorial.md

 # Conclusion

-We have shown the process of getting the correct inertia parameters for your robot model, the way how to enter them in a URDF/SDF file, and also the way how to make sure the parameters are entered correctly.
+We have shown the process of getting the correct inertia parameters for your robot model, the way how to enter them in a URDF or [SDF](http://sdformat.org) file, and also the way how to make sure the parameters are entered correctly.